blytkerchan/blytkerchan.github.io/_posts/2010-06-01-lock-poor-stack.markdown

 ---
 author: rlc
+categories:
+- Programming
+- Software Development
+- Concurrency
+- Testing
+- Open Source License
 comments: true
 date: 2010-06-01 23:26:58+00:00
 layout: post
-title: Lock-Poor Stack
-wordpress_id: 713
 tags:
 - lock-poor
 - Posts that need to be re-tagged (WIP)
+title: Lock-Poor Stack
+wordpress_id: 713
 ---

 The following is the complete code of a lock-poor stack in C/C++: it's mostly C but it uses Relacy for testing, so the atomics are implemented in C++.
 With a little work, you can turn this into a complete C implementation without depending on relacy.
 I wrote in while writing an article that will soon appear on this blog.